spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-product-labels-feature.md

 {% info_block warningBox "Verification" %}

-Ensure the following:
+Ensure that following happens:
 * After creating a product label, you can find the corresponding record in the `spy_product_label_dictionary_storage` table.
 * After assigning a product label to a product, the corresponding product record contains the assigned label in the `spy_product_abstract_label_storage` table.

 {% endinfo_block %}

-1. Setup regenerate and resync features by setting up the following plugins:
+2. Set up, regenerate, and resync features by setting up the following plugins:

 | PLUGIN | SPECIFICATION | PREREQUISITES | NAMESPACE |
 | --- | --- | --- | --- |